Water Quality

 Cyanobacteria

-New Hampshire’s lakes have seen a record number of toxic cyanobacteria blooms for the past three summers.
+New Hampshire’s lakes are experiencing an increase in the frequency and duration of cyanobacteria blooms.
 These blooms can produce toxins that make people, pets, and wildlife sick.

 Climate Change